This is the multi-page printable view of this section. Click here to print.

 Publish where you want (and more)!

 Njord is a Maven 3 and Maven 4 extension that offers local staging, repository operations and repository publishing.
-More precisely, Njord is a Resolver 1.x and 2.x extension (is yet another RepositoryConnector) that is loaded via Maven extensions mechanism and extends Resolver.
+More precisely, Njord is a Resolver 1.x and 2.x extension (is RepositoryConnector) that is loaded via Maven extensions mechanism and extends Resolver.
 Njord does not mingle with your build at all.

 Njord supports “templates”, that define repository properties.
 Based on template a repository (“artifact store” in Njord lingo) is created.
 And those repositories can be merged, redeployed, dropped, validated or published (and more coming).
 Also, based on chosen template, Resolver is configured to deploy mandatory checksums for you.
 On the other hand, mandatory signatures are NOT generated, it is you who must provide them as part of your build.